tylerpearson/california-laws-api/README.md

 A list of sections of state code is available at https://api.calilaws.com/v1/sections.

-The laws can be sorted by `code`, `division`, `chapter`, and `article` by passing it along as parameters in the URL.
+The laws can be filtered by `code`, `division`, `chapter`, and `article` by passing it along as parameters in the URL.
 An example would be https://api.calilaws.com/v1/sections?code=ELEC&division=1.
 There is information on pagination in `meta` in the JSON response.

 For a direct link to the JSON for a law, pass the id in the URL.
 For example https://api.calilaws.com/v1/sections/ELEC1500.20048177